MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls/setEntityTypes.md

-Sets the types of entities allowed in the lookup control.
+Sets the types of tables allowed in the lookup control.

 ## Control types supported